-- Part 3 of the Children and Families Act 2014, which sets out schools' responsibilities for pupils with SEN and disabilities - The Special Educational Needs and Disability Regulations 2014, which set out schools' responsibilities for education, health and care (EHC) plans, SEN coordinators (SENCOs) and the SEN information report - 1.
+- Part 3 of the Children and Families Act 2014, which sets out schools' responsibilities for pupils with SEN and disabilities - The Special Educational Needs and Disability Regulations 2014, which set out schools' responsibilities for education, health and care (EHC) plans, SEN coordinators (SENCOs) and the SEN information report

 What kinds of special educational needs does The Carlton Junior Academy make provision for?

-Within our school community, we have pupils with a wide variety of special education needs and disabilities such as Autism, Asperger's Syndrome, ADHD, Cerebral Palsy, genetic disorders, hearing loss, sight loss, FASD, Speech, Language and Communication difficulties, Dyslexia, Dyscalculia and Dyspraxia.
+Within our academy community, we have pupils with a wide variety of special education needs and disabilities such as Autism, ADHD, hearing loss, sight loss, Speech, Language and Communication difficulties, Dyslexia, Dyscalculia and Developmental Co-ordination Disorder.
 Some pupils have a clear diagnosis and others do not but all pupils receive the support they require to make good progress and do not require an EHC plan to access support.
-All children are welcome to attend The Carlton Junior Academy and if there is a

-Special Educational Need or Disability, we will endeavour to acquire the skills and knowledge to support the child and their family to the best of our ability, making reasonable adjustments that are supported by the Local Authority.
+All children are welcome to attend The Carlton Junior Academy and if a child has a Special Educational Need or Disability, we will endeavour to acquire the skills and knowledge to support the child and their family to the best of our ability, making reasonable adjustments that are supported by the Local Authority and local agencies.